IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 #### Differences between Default and Standalone Mode

-Since ACC cannot communicate with the HMC in the standalone mode, therefore, it cannot send commands to the HMC.
-It is expected that the HMC-admin or the ACC-admin already bring the LPAR in the right state before continuing with ACC.
+Since the ACC cannot communicate with the HMC in standalone mode, it is expected that the HMC-admin or the ACC-admin configure the LPAR into a stable state before proceeding with further ACC actions.

-For example, to install and activate an appliance, standalone mode ACC can only use the IP of the LPAR.
-Thus, the HMC-admin or the ACC-admin has to perform certain actions on the HMC beforehand.
+For example, to install and activate an appliance, in standalone mode the ACC can only rely on using the IP address of the LPAR.
+Therefore the HMC-admin or the ACC-admin has to perform certain actions on the HMC beforehand.
 These actions include:

 - Updating the activation profile of the LPAR.
 - Activating the LPAR in SSC Installer mode.
-- Share the credentials (`Administrator user ID` and `Administrator password`) with the appliance-owner.
+- Sharing the credentials (`Administrator user ID` and `Administrator password` of the SSC LPAR) with the appliance-owner.

 Afterwards, the appliance-owner can run the activate command via ACC.

 ![Standalone Installation Process](images/standalone_install.png)

-Similarly, deactivation of an LPAR can only be performed on the HMC if ACC is in the standalone mode.
+Similarly, deactivation of an LPAR must be performed on the HMC if ACC is in the standalone mode.

 #### Multi-Factor Authentication (MFA)